-Below are some of the collaborative issues and activities the Department is involved with including criminal background checks, financial literacy, prevention of school bullying, Minnesota's Olmstead Subcabinet Committee, and guidance for employers on the same-sex marriage law.
+Below are some of the collaborative issues and activities the Department is involved with including criminal background checks, financial literacy, prevention of school bullying, Minnesota's Olmstead Subcabinet Committee, homelessness, pay equity, and guidance for employers on the same-sex marriage law.

 Criminal Background Checks

 New law offers a second chance to many

 Governor Mark Dayton signed a bill expanding the "Ban the Box" law to private employers that will go into effect beginning Jan.
 1, 2014.
 "Ban the Box" has applied to public employers in Minnesota since 2009.
 The law requires public, and now private, employers to wait until a job applicant has been selected for an interview or a conditional offer of employment has been extended before asking a job applicant about criminal records or conducting a criminal record check.
 This law offers the vast majority of individuals with a non-violent criminal record a second chance at an opportunity for employment to better their lives.
 The following link has more information about "Ban the Box".

 On April 4, 2011 Governor Mark Dayton signed executive order 91-14 which reestablished the Affirmative Action Council that was convened under the Carlson Administration.
 The Council was later renamed the Diversity and Inclusion Council.

 The Diversity and Inclusion Council is charged with increasing diversity among the state's workforce and vendors, as well as developing a long-range plan and recommendations to help implement the state's Affirmative Action Program.
 In working to comply with these tasks, the Diversity and Inclusion Council is expected to collaborate with the various state ethnic councils, the Council on Disability.

 Education Diversity Task Force

 Educational opportunities for all